emontnemery/domoticz_kamstrup_mqtt/README.md

   - Set the topic of the Sonoff-Tasmota device connected to your meter.
     - Multiple devices are supported, separate the topics by comma
   - Set "Debug" to "Verbose" for debug log
-- Domoticz should now detect any device running Tasmota firmware
+- Domoticz will now try to identify the meter type and add it to Domoticz